STEM School Highlands Ranch shooting: Legal proceedings

-On June 14, it was announced that the judge appointed to oversee both of the suspects' cases had recused herself from the case of McKinney but stayed on to oversee the case of Erickson.

-On January 2, 2020, Erickson pleaded not guilty to first degree murder and other charges.
-His trial began on May 31, 2021.
-His defense team claimed that Erickson was an accomplice who was forced to commit the shooting.
-One of his defense attorneys said that he was a "confused kid" and "not a monster".
+On January 2, 2020, McKinney pleaded not guilty to first degree murder and other charges.
 On February 7, 2020, McKinney pleaded guilty to 17 charges in a plea bargain with the prosecution.
 On the first degree murder charge, he faced a minimum sentence of 40 years to life in prison, but could be eligible for release earlier than that if he enters a rehabilitation program and earns time off for good behavior.
 Due to his age he could not be given the death penalty or life without parole.
-He was sentenced to life with a chance of parole in 40 years on May 18.
+He was sentenced to life with a chance of parole in 40 years, plus 38 years, on May 18.

+In March 2020, the 18th Judicial District Attorney announced they would not be seeking the death penalty for Devon Erickson.
+Erickson's trial began on May 31, 2021.
+The defense claimed that Erickson was an accomplice who was forced to commit the shooting.
+One of his defense attorneys said that he was a "confused kid" and "not a monster".
+McKinney testified as a witness for the prosecution, saying that he and Erickson had planned the shooting for weeks and that videos of McKinney berating Erickson were staged so that Erickson could claim he had been forced into the shooting.

-On June 15, 2021, Devon Erickson was convicted on 46 counts, including first-degree murder, attempted first-degree murder, conspiracy to commit first-degree murder and supplying a juvenile with a handgun.
+On June 15, 2021, Erickson was convicted on 46 counts, including first-degree murder, attempted first-degree murder, conspiracy to commit first-degree murder and supplying a juvenile with a handgun.
 On September 17, 2021, Erickson was sentenced to life in prison without parole, plus 1,282 years.
+Erickson is incarcerated at the Centennial Correctional Facility in Cañon City, Colorado and McKinney is incarcerated in the Denver Women's Correctional Facility.